 The Antarctic Peninsula is regarded by many visitors as being one of the most beautiful places on earth.
 It is included in the majority of trips to Antarctica for practical reasons as well as being a fantastic place to visit in its own right.

 The trip there by ship is the shortest distance between Antarctica and a departure port, (usually Ushuaia in Argentina) so it takes less time to get there and back than any other place on the Antarctic continent.
-There is also a good variety of scenery and wildlife to be seen within a relatively small area so a trip to the peninsula is the most convenient way to visit Antarctica too.
-Add to this the assortment of Islands to visit on the way there and back, and the fact that less time taken and distance travelled which means it's more affordable and it's no wonder that the Antarctic Peninsula is far and away the most popular destination for visitors to the southern most continent.
+In recent years there have been an ever increasing number of Fly-Cruise options available where the two days sail is cut to a two hours flight after which tourists can join their cruise ship that awaits them.
+There is a good variety of scenery and wildlife to be seen within a relatively small area, a trip to the peninsula is the most convenient way to visit Antarctica.
+Add to this the assortment of Islands to visit on the way there and back, and the fact that less time taken and distance travelled which means it's more affordable and it's no wonder that the Antarctic Peninsula is far and away the most popular destination for visitors to the southern continent.

 Jagged mountain peaks clad in glaciers flowing sometimes down to the sea and sometimes spilling into mid air from an altitude of hundreds of feet or more.
 Huge open skies, enormous icebergs, low clouds, sudden weather changes and constant surprises from the hugely abundant wildlife you see will keep you in a constant state of awe.

 The whole peninsula is a scenic wonderland, particularly to those who have not seen it before, here are a few of the highlights:

 Hope Bay lies in the Antarctic Sound, itself sometimes known as "Iceberg Alley" providing excellent opportunities to see the fascinating shapes and myriad blues of some extraordinary icebergs.